 Charles Handy's Motivation Calculus is an extension of Maslow's Hierarchy of Needs, and an example of Handy's early clarity and interpretation of the human condition and response to work.

-The simple model addresses cognitive and external reference points in a way that Maslow's original Hierarchy of Needs five-level model of does not.
-Handy's Motivation Calculus attempts to cater for complexities and variations in people's situations beyond the reach of the original Hierarchy of Needs model.
+The simple model addresses cognitive and external reference points in a way that Maslow's original Hierarchy of Needs five-level model does not.
+Handy's Motivation Calculus attempts to cater to complexities and variations in people's situations beyond the reach of the original Hierarchy of Needs model.
 Briefly this is Handy's Motivation Calculus, which implies that our motivation is driven by a more complex series of needs than 'needs' alone, that is, our own interpretations and assessments form additional layers determining and determined by our response to our own needs and the effects of those responses:

 Needs - Maslow Hierarchy of Needs factors, personality characteristics, current work environment, outside pressures and influences.